Arronk/My-Coding-Journey/LogR2.md

 Nothing too fancy tonight.
 Trying to convert my SLL projects into a hash table implementation.
 Once this is finished i'll get onto doing pset5.
 I wanted to also do tries but I really need to keep moving with this unit!

+## Day 36: 23.08.2018

+### Progress: Hitting my head against a brick wall tonight

+Not having much luck with this hashtable structure tonight.
+I do understand what we are doing at a fundamental level and can write the pseudo but I am struggling with the syntax and pointers like usual!